Self-assessment

 During reporting

-- Ask sources about their values as well as their positions: "What matters most to you about this?"
+- Ask sources: Ask about their values as well as their positions: "What matters most to you about this?" or "What do you hope happens here?".
+Listen for what people care about – you may find it differs from what institutional framings suggest.

-- If there is evidence of collective action, cooperation or community response, ask whether it belongs in the story
+- Consider different angles: Consider whether solution-focused or community-oriented angles are relevant to this story, as options that may reflect the fuller picture or information that is most important or useful for the audience.
+If there is evidence of collective action, cooperation or community response, ask whether it belongs in the story.

 After publication